 ALLEGRETTO WAVE® Eye-Q

 Custom LASIK (wavefront technology) has been a major breakthrough for the field of vision correction.
-LASIK patients can now benefit from customized LASIK treatments with the new Optimized LASIK system of the ALLEGRETTO WAVE®.
+LASIK patients can now benefit from customized LASIK treatments with the new Optimized or CONTOURA LASIK system of the ALLEGRETTO WAVE®.
 The ALLEGRETTO WAVE® Eye-Q customizes every treatment based on the patient’s individual prescription and the shape of their cornea, aiming to reduce glare and halos and improve night vision.

-One of the most innovative features of the ALLEGRETTO WAVE is the way it uses wavefront-optimized technology to automatically compensate for the curvature of the cornea.
+One of the most innovative features of the ALLEGRETTO WAVE is the way it uses wavefront technology to automatically compensate for the curvature of the cornea.
 In earlier laser correction systems, the “optical zone,” or area of correction, was centered on the front of the cornea; the result was a flattened circular area that ended with an abrupt edge, causing unwanted side effects like poor night vision, glare, and halos.

 Wavefront Optimized® LASIK was developed to consider the unique curvature of the eye, preserving the natural, aspheric shape of the cornea, for less induced spherical aberration.
 This provides improved quality of vision and eliminates or reduces the spherical distortions that can cause glare and may affect night vision.